-When done well, you’ll enjoy increased quality and output for lower costs, even if you give your freelancers a raise!
+When done well, you’ll enjoy higher quality and output for lower costs, even if you give your freelancers a raise!

-We’re sharing some tips and tools below that can help you help your freelancers increase their productivity in no time.
+We’re sharing some tips and tools below to help you help your freelancers increase their productivity in no time.

-The benefit of freelancers is that you give them a brief, and they take it and run with it.
+The benefit of freelancers is that you give them a brief, and they take it and run.
 You can use the tools below to keep everything organized and provide clear communication channels, decreasing administrative time and enhancing output.